A film was once called a “biograph”; now we generally say “cinematograph.”

 Los paseos con Borges (1975)

 Directed by Adolfo García Videla, this Argentine/Mexican documentary was one of the earliest television shows about Borges, and features some wonderful footage.
-Clicking this link takes you directly to the YouTube video of the documentary.
+Clicking this link takes you directly to the documentary on YouTube.
 [Spanish]

 Borges para millones (1978)